 If you want your broccoli slightly softer, maybe for dips or salad, pour boiling water over cut pieces and leave for 2 minutes, then rinse with cold water.
-For cooking, steam for 4-5 minutes or before it goes mushy.
-For tougher broccoli, peel the stems if they are too chewy.
+For cooking, steam for 4-8 minutes, but not so long that it goes mushy.
+If the broccoli is tougher, peel the stems before cooking.

 Freezing: If you have gone overboard with growing broccoli and end up with more than you can use; cut them it into bite sized florets and pieces of peeled stem and blanch them in boiling water for 3 minutes.
 Plunge into cold water — ice cold if possible, then freeze it for use later.
 Best used within 6 months.
 See more at freeze vegetables.